Francis Lavalin Nugent

 Francis Nugent (1569 – 1635 at Charleville, France) was an Irish priest of the Franciscan Capuchin Order.
-He was the founder of the Irish and the Rhenish Provinces of the Order.
+He was the founder of the Irish and Rhenish Provinces of the Order.

 Life

 Lavalin Nugent was born in Walshestown near Mullingar, Co.
 Westmeath.
 He was the son of Edward Nugent, of the Dysert family, and Margaret O'Connor, the daughter of the "Great O'Connor Offaly".
 His aunt Katherine Nugent Cusack was the mother of Christopher Cusack, founder of the Irish Colleges at Douai and Lille.
 In 1582, Lavalin Nugent was sent to France to receive an education which the Penal Laws denied him at home.

 Before the age of twenty, Nugent obtained the degree of doctor at the Universities of Paris and Louvain; and he occupied chairs in these two centres of learning, prior to his entrance into religion.
 He acquired a knowledge of Greek and Hebrew, and could speak a number of European languages fluently, including Flemish.

 In 1589 he joined the Capuchin Flandro-Belgian Province, taking the name of "Francis".
 In October 1592, he was professed, and the following year sent to the friary at Lille.
 Towards the close of 1594, or the beginning of 1595 he was sent to France where the French Capuchin provinces were being formed and established communities at Metz and Charleville.
 Meanwhile, he continued to deliver lectures in philosophy and theology in Paris.
 He was ordained at Mons in 1595 and appointed custos of the friary at Béthune.
 In 1596 he went as custos-general of France to the general chapter at Rome, and was appointed commissary general of the Capuchins at Venice.
 Three years later, being again in Rome he took part in a public disputation in theology at which Pope Clement VIII presided.
 Nugent maintained his thesis with skill and eloquence and was awarded the palm of victory.

 In 1598, he returned to Belgium, and was named guardian of the friary at Alençon.
 In 1603 he lectured on theology at Chartres, and later at Angers.
 In 1604, he became professor of theology at the Capuchin house of study in Paris.
 In 1605, he returned to the Low Countries, where he held a number of important positions.
 He worked to create a Capuchin mission in Ireland and in May 1608 secured a papal decree establishing a mission to England, Scotland, and Ireland.
 In 1610 he assisted in establishing an Irish College at Lille.